PaddlePaddle/PaConvert/README_EN.md

 ===========================================
 PyTorch to Paddle Convert Start ------>:
 ===========================================
-Start convert /workspace/paddleconverter/temp_code.py --> /workspace/tests/temp_code.py
+Start convert /workspace/example_code.py --> /workspace/PaConvert/paddle_code/example_code.py
-[temp_code.py:1] remove 'import torch' [temp_code.py:2] remove 'import torch.nn as nn' [temp_code.py:3] remove 'import torch.optim as optim'
+[example_code.py:1] remove 'import torch' [example_code.py:2] remove 'import torch.nn as nn' [example_code.py:3] remove 'import torch.optim as optim'
-[temp_code.py:4] remove 'import torch.nn.Linear as Linear'
+[example_code.py:4] remove 'import torch.nn.Linear as Linear'
-[temp_code.py:5] remove 'import torch.nn.functional as F'
+[example_code.py:5] remove 'import torch.nn.functional as F'
-[temp_code.py] add 'import paddle' in first line [temp_code.py:24] [Failed]can not convert torch.optim.SGD to Paddle Finish convert /workspace/paddleconverter/temp_code.py --> /workspace/tests/temp_code.py
+[example_code.py] add 'import paddle' in first line [example_code.py:25] [Not Support] can not convert torch.optim.SGD to Paddle [example_code.py:26] [Not Support] can not convert torch.optim.lr_scheduler.MultiStepLR to Paddle Finish convert /workspace/example_code.py --> /workspace/PaConvert/paddle_code/example_code.py

 ========================================
 Convert Summary:
 ========================================
-There are 9 Pytorch APIs in this Project:
+There are 10 Pytorch APIs in this Project:
  8  Pytorch APIs have been converted to Paddle successfully!
- 1  Pytorch APIs are converted failed!
+ 2  Pytorch APIs are not supported to convert currently!
- Convert Rate is: 88.89%
+ Convert Rate is: 80.00%

-For these 1 failed converted Pytorch APIs, which have been marked by >>> before the line.
-Please refer to https://www.paddlepaddle.org.cn/documentation/docs/zh/guides/model_convert/pytorch_api_mapping_cn.html#pytorch-1-8-paddle-2-0-api and modify it by yourself manually!
+For these 2 Pytorch APIs that do not support Convert, which have been marked by >>> before the line.
+Please refer to https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/guides/model_convert/convert_from_pytorch/pytorch_api_mapping_cn.html and convert it by yourself manually.

 Thank you to use Paddle Convert tool.
 You can make any suggestions to us.